 Where to Stay near Sambor Prei Kuk Temple

-Located on the riverside in Kompong Thom, Sambor Village Hotel is the only proper boutique hotel in town.
-It has a serene swimming pool set within leafy gardens and a decent restaurant serving a mix of Cambodian and European dishes in a traditional Cambodian timber house overlooking the gardens and pool.
+Located on the riverside in Kompong Thom, Sambor Village Hotel is the most charming hotel in town.
+The lovely accommodations consist of spacious bungalows set within lush leafy tropical gardens.
+There’s a serene swimming pool and a good restaurant serving a mix of Cambodian and European dishes in a traditional Cambodian timber house overlooking the gardens and pool.
+Hotel staff are helpful and it’s just a short stroll to the market.

 What to Eat near Sambor Prei Kuk Temple